EstelleKlevenz/docana-emi-25/README.md

 Since the dataset contains only posts in English and to limit the running time of the model, we used `bert-base-uncased` with 110 million parameters (12 layers of self attention, 12 attention heads and 768 dimensions).
 To achieve comparable results to the word2vec experiment, two major steps needed to be tackled.
 First, create an embedding for each post and second create an evidence and an intuition vector in the same latent space as the post embeddings.

 For the first step, since BERT is built to take on one or more full sentences as input, we considered each input to be a complete post (tokenized) and to use the average of the last four layers' CLS-vector as post embedding.
-Unfortunately, the BERT's input is limited to 512 tokens and many posts exceeded this number.
-Therefore we adapted the approach: We split each post into its sentences, retrieved their average CLS-emebedding in the last four layers and once we had every sentence's CLS embedding of the post, we averaged them again to retain one final embedding for the whole post.
+Unfortunately, BERT's input is limited to 512 tokens and many posts exceeded this number.
+Therefore, we adapted the approach: We split each post into its sentences, retrieved their average CLS-emebedding in the last four layers and once we had every sentence's CLS embedding of the post, we averaged them again to retain one final embedding for the whole post.

 For the second step we used ChatGPT to create examplatory sentences for the words in the keyword lists and manually checked and adapted a few if necessary.
 The evidence and intuition vectors are the average embeddings of all the sentences derived from their respective dictionary.
 The keyphrases used can be inspected in Tables 3 and 4 in the Appendix.